wpilibsuite/frc-docs/source/docs/software/troubleshooting/programming-radios-for-fms-offseason.rst

 Use the Start menu or desktop shortcut to launch the program.

-Note: If you need to locate the program it is installed to C:/\Program Files (x86)/\FRC Radio Configuration Utility.
-For 32-bit machines the path is C:/\Program Files/\FRC Radio Configuration Utility/\
+.. note:: If you need to locate the program it is installed to C:/Program Files (x86)/FRC Radio Configuration Utility.
+For 32-bit machines the path is C:/Program Files/FRC Radio Configuration Utility/

 Allow the program to make changes, if prompted
 ----------------------------------------------